GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Related Work

 \section{Related Work}

 In this section, we discuss some related work.
 Various research and tools have focused on vulnerability detection in smart contracts.
-Traditional static analysis tools, such as Slither~\cite{noauthor_slither_2023}, Vandal~\cite{brent2018vandal}, Ethainter~\cite{brent2020ethainter}, Zues~\cite{Kalra_Goel_Dhawan_Sharma_2018}, Securify~\cite{tsankov2018securify} and 4naly3er~\cite{Picodes_2023}, are used to analyze the source code and detect vulnerabilities.
-Symbolic execution tools like Manticore~\cite{Mossberg_Manzano_Hennenfent_Groce_Greico_Feist_Brunson_Dinaburg_2019}, Mythril~\cite{Mythril_2023}, Halmos~\cite{Halmos_2023} and Pyrometer~\cite{Pyrometer_2023} can perform bound checks and detect vulnerabilities in bytecode and source code.
-These analysis tools have been applied to detect vulnerabilities in smart contracts, such as reentrancy~\cite{tikhomirov2018smartcheck, ma2020rejection}, arithmetic overflow~\cite{tan2022soltype}, state inconsistency problems~\cite{bose2022sailfish}, and access control problems~\cite{liu2022finding, fang_modifier_issta_2023, ghaleb2023achecker}.
+Traditional static analysis tools, such as Slither~\cite{noauthor_slither_2023}, Vandal~\cite{brent2018vandal}, Ethainter~\cite{brent2020ethainter}, Zues~\cite{Kalra_Goel_Dhawan_Sharma_2018}, and Securify~\cite{tsankov2018securify}, are used to analyze the source code and detect vulnerabilities.
+Symbolic execution tools like Manticore~\cite{Mossberg_Manzano_Hennenfent_Groce_Greico_Feist_Brunson_Dinaburg_2019} and Mythril~\cite{Mythril_2023} can perform bound checks and detect vulnerabilities in bytecode and source code.
+These analysis tools have been applied to detect vulnerabilities in smart contracts, such as re-entrancy~\cite{Sereum19, Clairvoyance20}, arithmetic overflow~\cite{tan2022soltype}, state inconsistency problems~\cite{bose2022sailfish}, and access control problems~\cite{liu2022finding, fang_modifier_issta_2023, ghaleb2023achecker}.
 Dynamic analysis tools, such as fuzz testing~\cite{grieco2020echidna, jiang2018contractfuzzer, wustholz2020harvey, zhang2019mpro}, automatically generate test cases or inputs for smart contracts to find abnormal behaviors during runtime.
 Formal verification techniques like Verx~\cite{permenev2020verx} and VeriSmart~\cite{so2020verismart} can be used to check user-provided specifications.
 Nevertheless, Zhang et al.~\cite{zhang_demystifying_2023} suggested that more than 80\% of exploitable bugs are machine undetectable.

 Before the advent of ChatGPT (GPT-3.5)~\cite{ouyang_training_2022}, most NLP-based vulnerability detection methods~\cite{cheshkov2023evaluation, thapa2022transformer, omar2023detecting, chen2023diversevul, wu2021peculiar} involved feeding code into binary or multi-classification models.
 Now, with the development of instructing GPT~\cite{selfinstruct} and other research providing few-shot learning capabilities~\cite{brown2020language}, interactive solutions can be used for tasks like code repair~\cite{xia2023keep, jiang2023impact} and vulnerability detection~\cite{David_Zhou_Qin_Song_Cavallaro_Gervais_2023}.
 However, according to the research by David et al.~\cite{David_Zhou_Qin_Song_Cavallaro_Gervais_2023}, the GPT-4 model itself cannot accurately detect vulnerabilities.
 Chen et al.~\cite{feng2023prompting} fine-tuned the GPT-3 model for improved performance in GUI graphical interface testing tasks and utilized it for automated testing of Android applications.
 Additionally, PentestGPT~\cite{Deng_2023} and ChatRepair~\cite{xia2023keep} utilized feedback from the execution results to enhance the performance of the GPT model during interactions.